The short third person version…

 Review of Harini Nagendra’s Nature in the City for H-Net.
 How can we foster an urban community that has a sense of agency over its surrounding environment, and that works together across differences of language, religion, class, and caste to rejuvenate and protect that environment?
 January 2018.

-- “Native or Invasive.”
-Orion Magazine, March 2017.
+“Native or Invasive.”
+Orion Magazine, creative non-fiction essay.
 On lantana, invasive species, and being multiracial in an increasingly walled-off world.
+March 2017.

-- “Bridging the gap between humans and elephants: from anthropology to ecology.”
-Current Conservation, November 2016.
+“Bridging the gap between humans and elephants: from anthropology to ecology.”
+Current Conservation, non-fiction feature article.
 Exploring the new discipline of ethnoelephantology, where anthropologists and ecologists work together to find new ways of thinking about elephants in the Anthropocene.
+November 2016.

-- “Unnatural Disaster: After the Chennai Floods.”
-Dissent Magazine, Apr 22 2016.
+“Unnatural Disaster: After the Chennai Floods.”
+Dissent Magazine, non-fiction article.
 Last December’s floods in Chennai illustrated the devastating consequences of a development model that puts profits before people.
 But they also hinted at what a democratic response to climate disaster might look like.
+April 2016.

-- “Ghosts of architects past on the Indian Institute of Science campus.”
-IndiaBioScience, Aug 28 2015.
+“Ghosts of architects past on the Indian Institute of Science campus.”
+IndiaBioScience, non-fiction article.
 Repurposed World War II-era buildings give a glimpse into India’s scientific history.
+August 2015.